-A seller's permit, also called a sales tax license, vendor's license, retail license, certificate of authority, or business tax account, is usually issued by the state Department of Revenue.
+Usually, the state's Department of Revenue will issue the permit or license.
 The Secretary of State, Department of the Treasury, Board of Equalization, or Department of Taxation issues it in some states.

 Rules on the goods and services that are taxable vary by state.
 States tax the sale of most retail goods such as clothing, appliances, electronics, and liquor.
 Many states also charge sales tax on some services such as restaurants, equipment repair and installation, personal services like hair salons, and the leasing of some products and services.

 Check with the taxing agency in the state where you operate to find out if your business is required to collect sales tax.
 If it is, you can usually apply to that same agency for a seller's permit.

 Only five states (Delaware, New Hampshire, Oregon, Alaska, and Montana) don't impose sales taxes and don't require seller's permits.
 But Alaska and Montana allow local governments to levy their own sales tax.
 If your business operates in one of those localities, you will need to check with the city or county to learn their requirements and procedures.

 Many states require online sellers to collect sales tax on purchases made in the buyers' states or delivered to those states, regardless of where the business is based.
 If your online business routinely sells to buyers in other states, you should check with the taxing agency in those states to learn their requirements.